harshitpaunikar1/Project-11/.github/project-buildup-history.md

 - Task summary: Weekend code review of my own work.
 Mostly reading, but ended up fixing three things that were bothering me.
 - Deliverable: Good enough to not be embarrassing.
+## 2021-01-04 - Day 2: Data collection pass

+- Task summary: Used the next day to keep the momentum going for Airline Passenger Forecasting.
+I was still piecing things together, so I focused on trying to gather the raw time series data and document its date granularity and source and wrote down the stuff that looked important.
+This was still the messy setup part where I was opening files, checking examples, and trying not to overthink it too early.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: I wrapped up the day with raw dataset mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.